alpaca-finance/alpaca-v2-money-market/README.md

 ### Liquidation

-If the used borrowing power / total borrowing power is greater than x%, the subaccount is avalible for liquidation.
-Liquidation process is done through market selling an collateral at preconfigured DEX to repay the outstanding debt
+If the used borrowing power / total borrowing power is greater than x%, the subaccount is available for liquidation.
+Liquidation process is done through market selling an collateral at a pre-configured DEX to repay the outstanding debt

 ### Opening the market